KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 - Parable
 - Doctrine

-It honors diversity while revealing the unity beneath it.
+It honors diversity while revealing the coherence beneath it.
 Language differs, symbols shift,
 but the emanatory pattern remains.